-You can file this motion if it’s been two years since the initial order AND either your or your ex’s income has changed.
-Or, if it’s been at least one year AND the child turned twelve and changed age category.
+You can file this motion if it’s been two years since the initial order and either your or your ex’s income has changed.
+Or, if it’s been at least one year and the child turned 12 and changed age category.

 Petition to Modify Child Support Order

 A year after the initial child support order, you can file this way if the payments cause severe financial hardship to you or the child, the child turned 18 but hasn’t finished high school, or if there has been a drastic change in your economic circumstances.

 Related Reading: Does Legal Marijuana Affect Child Custody?